tataraba/igtie/README.md

 ### Coding Styles

-I will be using flake8, mypy, black, and isort
+I use flake8, mypy, black, and isort.

 <!-- ## 🚀 Deployment <a name = "deployment"></a>